bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b1-ASTPC/README.md

 ## Model Dataset

-This test case utilises the dataset collected in the Dataset folder and summarised in the table below.
-Form more details on each item see [Dataset description](Dataset/README.md).
+This test case utilises the dataset collected in the Dataset folder and summarised in the table below. <ins> Form more details on each item see [Dataset description](Dataset/README.md).</ins>

 | Filename                | Type (format)  | Description                               |
 |-------------------------|----------------|-------------------------------------------|